Skip to content

 UDS Core leverages Istio to route dedicated egress out of the service mesh.
 This document provides an overview and examples of the Istio resources that UDS Core deploys to handle egress.

-The dedicated egress gateway is an optional component of UDS Core.
+For workloads running in sidecar mode, the dedicated egress gateway is an optional component of UDS Core and will need to be manually enabled.
 To enable it in the UDS Bundle, add it to the optionalComponents as follows:

 kind: UDSBundle